akuker/adbuino/QuokkADB.md

 ### Ports
  - USB port: plug in your keyboard, mouse, or hub here.
  - Front and Back ADB ports: either port can be directly hooked up to the host computer or connected to a ADB chain.
 One port should be connected towards the host while the other may be connected to other ADB devices.
  - QuokkADB stack port: This port uses a 4 pin JST to JST wire to stack two QuokkADBs together giving two USB ports.
-The [Qwiic](https://www.sparkfun.com/categories/tags/qwiic-cables).
+The four-pin [Qwiic](https://www.sparkfun.com/categories/tags/qwiic-cables).
 JST cable can be used to connect two QuokkADBs together.
 The stack port carries all four ADB signals.
     - pin 1 ADB
     - pin 2 Power Switch